jkcoxson/holly/README.md

 }
 ```

 Holly also supports commands by TCP for logging and control.
 In the `sender` field, you can send the following values:

 - `"<screenshot>"`: Takes a screenshot and saves it to `log/<timestamp>.png`
 - `"<html>"`: Dumps the current HTML on the page
 - `"<restart>"`: Restarts the bot
 - `"<refresh>"`: Refreshes the page
+- `"<file>"`: Sends a file into a chat, with the file path defined by `content`

 ### Example